 - Bake 12 minutes, until just firm.
 Let cool on pan.

-- For the filling, beat butter until smooth, then beat in powdered erythritol.
+- Beat butter until smooth, then beat in powdered Swerve.

-- Pair cooled cookies for size, and spread the bottom of one cookies with about 2 tsp of peppermint filling.
+- Pair cooled cookies for size, and spread the bottom of one cookies with about 2 teaspoon of peppermint filling.
 Top with anoother cookie and repeat with remaining cookies.

 - Roll the sides of cookies in crushed peppermints to garnish.